CHOP-CGTInformatics/REDCapTidieR/paper/paper.md

 ![The REDCapTidieR Supertibble](images/Figure1.png)

-Figure 1: The REDCapTidieR Supertibble.
-The "Superhero" database[@superheroes_cit] contains two instruments, one nonrepeating and one repeating.
-A. The REDCap API returns a "Block Matrix".
+Figure 1: The REDCapTidieR supertibble shown in the Data Viewer of the RStudio IDE.
+The "Superhero database" [@superheroes_cit] contains two instruments, one nonrepeating and one repeating.
+A. The REDCap API outputs a "Block Matrix".
 Note an abundance of `NA` values, which do not represent missing values but rather fields that do not apply due to the data structure.
 B. The `read_redcap()` function returns a "Supertibble".
 Note that each row represents one instrument, identified by the `redcap_form_name` column.
 The `redcap_data` column is a list column that links to tibbles containing the data from a specific instrument.
+The Data Viewer allows drilling down into individual tibbles by clicking on the table icon, allowing for rapid and intuitive data exploration without any preprocessing.
 Since each instrument has a consistent granularity, these tibbles can be tidy.
 Two data tibbles are shown, one from a nonrepeating and one from a repeating instrument.
 Note the differences in granularity between the instruments.

-`REDCapTidieR` provides utility functions to work with the supertibble, all designed to work with the R pipe `|>`.
+`REDCapTidieR` provides utility functions to work with the supertibble, all designed to work with the R pipe operator `|>`.
 The `extract_tibble()` function takes a supertibble object and returns a specific data tibble.
 The `make_labelled()` function leverages the `labelled` package [@labelled_cit] to apply variable labels to the supertibble.
 The `add_skimr_metadata()` function uses the `skimr` package [@skimr_cit] to add summary statistics.
 Using the `write_redcap_xlsx()` function, which leverages the `openxlsx2` [@openxlsx2_cit] package, users can easily export an the supertibble into a collaborator-friendly Excel document, in which each Excel sheet contains the data for an instrument.

 `REDCapTidieR` cannot be used to write data to a REDCap project.
 We refer the reader to an excellent guide of how to accomplish this using `REDCapR` [@redcapr_write_cit].